DMathas/TESS-Exoplanet-Time-Series-Analysis/README.md

 ## Additional Notes:

-This project was part of the course Programming for Astrophysics & Astronomy at the Universiteit van Amsterdam (UvU), under supervision of Mark Snelders.
+This project was part of the course Programming for Astrophysics & Astronomy at the Universiteit van Amsterdam (UvA), under supervision of Mark Snelders.